aragon/hack/docs/guides-agent-app.md

 ```
 dao exec <name of dao A> <voting app address of dao A> "vote" 2 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```
+Note that we pass in a vote id of `2` as the first argument to `vote`.
+That's because this is the third vote created in A, and vote ids start at 0.

 ## B. Opening a Maker CDP